Clinton-dev/Rotary-Blood-Bank/README.md

 * Authors Info

 ### Description
-A personal blogging website where you can create and share your opinions and other users can read and comment on them.
-Additionally, you can random quotes to inspire yourself.
+A web app that creates a database for blood groups where users in need of a specific blood group can register their details i.e phone number,first name,last name and age then log in to a system where the doctor admins can screen the blood and link the people in need of the specified blood group to correspondent donors.
+Give BLOOD save LIVES..

 The contents of the website are:
-1. User can sign in to the blog.
+1. User can sign in and register to the application.
-2. User can view blog post on the site.
+2. User can can choose to donate blood.
-3. User can create,update and delete their blog post.
+3. User can can choose to receive blood.
-4. User can see recent blog post.
+4. Admin can sign in to dashboard.
-5. User can see random quote.
+5. Admin can see list of receivers and donors.
-6. User can comment on a blog post.
+6. Admin can receive list of pending blood request.

 ### Technology Used